The theme for Anti-Bullying Week 2018 is Choose Respect.

 - Online CPD-certified training for all staff, including a module on cyberbullying

-Schools can conduct a pupil wellbeing survey and anti-bullying baseline audit, before Christmas 2017, before developing an All Together Action Plan.
-During the summer term (2017/18) schools will conduct a second anti-bullying audit and wellbeing survey to evaluate the impact of the work for pupils. the ABA will assess the results and award successful schools with All Together School status in September 2018.
+Schools conducted a pupil wellbeing survey and anti-bullying baseline audit, towards the end of 2017, before developing an All Together Action Plan.
+During the summer term (2017/18) schools conducted a second anti-bullying audit and wellbeing survey to evaluate the impact of the work for pupils. the ABA will assess the results and award successful schools with All Together School status in September 2018.

 Wiltshire anti-bullying charter